HL7/smart-health-cards-and-links/input/pagecontent/cards-specification.md

 #### via File Download

 To facilitate this workflow, the issuer can include a link to help the user download the credentials directly, e.g., from a login-protected page in the Issuer's patient portal.
 The file SHALL be served with a `.smart-health-card` file extension and SHALL be provided with a MIME type of `application/smart-health-card` (e.g., web servers SHALL include `Content-Type: application/smart-health-card` as an HTTP Response containing a Health Card), so the Health Wallet app can be configured to recognize this extension and/or MIME type.
-Contents should be a JSON object containing an array of Verifiable Credential JWS strings:
+Contents SHALL be a JSON object with a verifiableCredential array containing one or more verifiable credential JWS strings:

 ```json
 {